Lesson 3 - Approaches to working with relational databases in .NET

 Object-relational mapping (ORM) follows the idea of OOP orthodoxly.
 So instead of an array of values, we get objects directly from a database, and they have methods on them.
 We don't communicate at all in the SQL language, we see tables in a database as a collection of objects with which we can work using common assets of a language.
 In fact, we're completely shielded from working with a relational database.
 Sounds great, doesn't it?

 The catch, of course, is that there's a great degradation in database performance in the background, SQL queries are generated automatically and are often inefficient.
 Another problem with ORM is that it's very complex (not to use, but to program).
-Fortunately, C# has perfectly tuned ORM directly in it, so we don't have to deal with anything.
+Fortunately, C# comes with a perfected ORM built-in, so we don't have to deal with anything.
 On the contrary, for example, running ORM in PHP isn't easy and I prefer the wrapper approach there.

 4. Object databases